Intercellular adhesion molecule

 In molecular biology, intercellular adhesion molecules (ICAMs) and vascular cell adhesion molecule-1 (VCAM-1) are part of the immunoglobulin superfamily.
 They are important in inflammation, immune responses and in intracellular signalling events.
 The ICAM family consists of five members, designated ICAM-1 to ICAM-5.
 They are known to bind to leucocyte integrins CD11/CD18 such as LFA-1 and Macrophage-1 antigen, during inflammation and in immune responses.
+Specifically, in the cellular events of acute inflammation, they help bind neutrophils to the endothelial surface.
 In addition, ICAMs may exist in soluble forms in human plasma, due to activation and proteolysis mechanisms at cell surfaces.